emojicode/emojicode.github.io/src/reference/callables.md

 Running the above code will print `LUKE`.
 In the above example the value `var` was declared and assigned outside the closure.
 This is called a captured variable.
-Much the same, you can capture the this context in a closure.
+Much the same, you can capture the 🐕 context in a closure.

 Actually, however, we need to distinguish between escaping and non-escaping closures.
 By default, every closure is non-escaping and cannot be used as an